-3. U. T. Board of Regents: Approval of Restatement of The University of Texas Investment Management Company Code of Ethics.--Upon recommendation of the Board of Directors of The University of Texas Investment Management Company (UTIMCO), the U. T. Board of Regents approved the restatement of the UTIMCO Code of Ethics as set out on Pages 86 - 99.
+3. U. T. Board of Regents: Recommendation to Approve Restatement of The University of Texas Investment Management Company Code of Ethics Policy.--

+The Board of Directors of The University of Texas Investment Management Company ("UTIMCO") recommends that the U. T. Board of Regents approve the restatement of the UTIMCO Code of Ethics Policy as set out on Pages \underline{B} of \underline{R} 84 - 97.